MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/coversational-ai-faq.md

 <details>
 <summary> How should information about the existing Bot Framework SDK be communicated after announcing a new version? </summary>

-The new SDK works alongside the existing Bot Framework SDK and isn't a replacement.
+The new Teams AI library works alongside the existing Bot Framework SDK and isn't a replacement.

 </details>
 <br>

 <details>
-<summary> What are the recommended steps for product integration and documentation for the AI SDK?
+<summary> What are the recommended steps for product integration and documentation for Teams AI library?
 Specifically: </summary>

-<details><summary> For TTK, is adding a sample using the AI SDK to the samples gallery a good approach? </summary>
+<details><summary> For TTK, is adding a sample using Teams AI library to the samples gallery a good approach? </summary>

-We should have a starter for TTK for AI SDK.
+We should have a starter for TTK for Teams AI library.

 </details>

 <details>
-<summary> What documentation updates should be made for the AI SDK? </summary>
+<summary> What documentation updates should be made for Teams AI library? </summary>

 The doc updates are in progress.